Sally Blair Ames Sports Complex

 The addition to the building will be a two-story 50,000 square foot space that provides offices for Varsity Athletics, the Lou Gorman Pavilion, the Rev. Mark T. Cregan, C.S.C.
-Athletics & Fitness Center, a varsity strength and conditioning area, and various equipment, training, and locker facilities.
+Athletic & Fitness Center, a varsity strength and conditioning area, and various equipment, training, and locker facilities.

 The renovation of the building will be significant and will refresh the existing building.
 The current front entrance will be removed to create space for a dance studio.
 The renovation will also hold varsity coaches' offices, Recreational Sports offices, the Richard J. Grant Study Lounge, group exercise areas, a film viewing room, event space, and locker facilities.

 The David Ames Clock Farm Solar Field